MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/adoption-intro/subscription.md

 ---
-title: Azure subscription design guide
+title: Azure subscription design guidance
-description: Guidance for Azure subscription design as part of a cloud adoption strategy
+description: Guidance for Azure subscription design as part of a foundational cloud adoption strategy
 author: alexbuckgit
 ---

-# Azure subscription design guide
+# Azure subscription design guidance

 An [Azure subscription](subscription.md) provides access to available Azure services.
 Starting with a single subscription, you can begin to deploy your first workloads to Azure.
 You'll want to be aware of other aspects of Azure subscriptions as your organization's cloud adoption grows.